Carlangelomikhael/Blockchain-DEV-ISS/README.md

 ### INSTRUCTIONS
 ------------
 #### -> The Flask App:
-After installing all the files you can run the [app.py](https://github.com/Carlangelomikhael/Blockchain-Dev-Iss/blob/main/app.py) file and it will launch the flask app server on a random IP on port 5000.
+After installing all the files, you can run the [app.py](https://github.com/Carlangelomikhael/Blockchain-Dev-Iss/blob/main/app.py) file and it will launch the flask app server on a random IP on port 5000.
 If you're on Pycharm's IDE your running console will look like this:

 ![running console](https://user-images.githubusercontent.com/88195134/143781704-52e153ca-4b1b-4c47-95e3-bdfe4cfcbac9.png)
 You can click on **http://<i></i>192.168.0.111:5000/** or you can open your web browser and insert it in the search tab and the home page will pop up: